-Many parents wonder if children with hearing loss can learn additional languages.
+Many parents wonder if children living with hearing loss can learn additional languages.
 What languages do you speak and how did you acquire them?

 When I was diagnosed with hearing loss at age 3 years, my mother was told that I would likely not go beyond a 3rd grade reading level.
 She was told to only speak English to me – as anything else would hinder my language progress.

 I grew up in the US, in a small town in Ohio.
 We were one of only a handful of Asian families around, so I was almost always hearing English.
 My parents spoke primarily English and Cantonese at home, but I was also exposed to Mandarin and a Shanghai dialect when they had long distance phone calls to relatives.